BSE LiveNov 25, 16:01

 Having said the above, the domestic economy experienced tremors from these developments.
 Economic activity, which gained slight traction in Q2:2021-22 (July-September) with the ebbing of the second wave experienced during Q1:2021-22 (April-June), has lost pace since Q3:2021-22 (October-December), exacerbated by the spread of the Omicron variant in Q4:2021-22 (January-March).
 Further, the beneficial effects of the rapid ebb of infections have, however, been overwhelmed by the geopolitical tensions towards the later part of the financial year.
 The fallout of the Russia-Ukraine conflict and retaliatory sanctions is already evident in the inflation prints.
 While India''s direct trade and financial exposures are modest, indirect spillovers from the slowing global economy, the sharp jump in commodity

 those Shareholders whose names appear in the Register of Members as on the Book Closure Date.
 The Board of your Company decided not to transfer any amount to the General Reserve for the year under review.

 Dividend Distribution Policy

-The Dividend Distribution Policy containing the requirements mentioned in Regulation 43A of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 is attached as Annexure I and forms part of this Annual Report.
+The Dividend Distribution Policy containing the requirements mentioned in Regulation 43A of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (Listing Regulations) is attached as Annexure I and forms part of this Annual Report.